rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 - `Local home`: your home catalog
 - `Catalogs`: catalogs to synchronize, the catalog is added to `Local home` and `Remote home`.
-- `Remote home`: either the remote home on a remote server or path to a local attached volume.
 - `Remote users`: remote username if `Remote computers` are used.
 - `Remote computers`: name or IP-adress of remote computer